 At the first consultation as well as listening to present problems a thorough case history and family history will be taken and include diet and lifestyle.
 Sometimes additional examinations or non invasive tests may be necessary.
 It is always advisable to allow an hour and a half for first consultations.
 This way all of the important issues can be covered from the start.

 For appointment costs, please visit the individual practitioners’ pages.

-Makeda HemansMakeda Hemans is a Naturopathic therapist specialising in Medical Herbalism, Colon...
+Makeda HemansMakeda Hemans is a Naturopathic therapist.
+She specialises in Medical Herbalism,...